 IACHR Holds Colombia Responsible for Unsolved Killing of Human Rights Defender

 The Inter-American Commission on Human Rights (IACHR) recently published its merits report in a case concerning the 1988 extrajudicial killing of Colombian human rights defender Valentín Basto Calderón, which has gone unsolved.
-See IACHR, Merits Report No. 45/17, Case 10.455, Valentín Basto Calderón et al. (Colombia), 25 May 2017 (in Spanish).
+See IACHR, Merits Report No. 45/17, Case 10.455, Valentín Basto Calderón et al. (Colombia), 25 May 2017.
 Bystanders Pedro Vicente Camargo, who was also killed, and his daughter Carmenza, who was injured, were also included as victims in the petition to the IACHR.
 At a time of armed conflict when State agents and paramilitaries frequently assassinated human rights defenders and community leaders, State agents had threatened Basto Calderón and harassed his family members.
 The State then failed to conduct a thorough and timely investigation of the events.
 See id. at para.
 1. The International Justice Resource Center (IJRC) submitted an amicus curiae brief to the IACHR to provide supplementary analysis on this case, with a focus on Colombia’s obligations specific to human rights defenders.
 The Colombian Commission of Jurists represented the petitioners before the IACHR.
 In holding Colombia responsible for violations to the rights to life and humane treatment, among others, the IACHR took special note of the State’s specific obligations to protect and respect the rights of human rights defenders.

 In August 1989, the IACHR received the petition alleging violations of the rights to life, personal integrity, fair trial, and judicial protection under articles 4.1, 5, 8.1, and 25 of the American Convention on Human Rights, respectively.
 See id. at para.
 2. On July 12, 2010, the IACHR published its admissibility report and found the claim admissible for alleged violations of those articles.
 See id.
 During the merits phase, the IACHR also consider articles 11, 16, 19, and 23 (rights to personal dignity, to freedom of association, of the child, and to participate in government, respectively) of the American Convention as they are applicable to the facts and evidence presented.
 See id. at paras.
 114-116.
 The IACHR held a hearing on the matter in March 2002, issued its merits decision in May 2017, and recently published the merits report.